littlebizzy/slickstack/readme.md

 ⮕ ⮕ ⮕ [ **Join us on Spectrum Chat 100% free (like Slack + Discourse in a single app)**](https://spectrum.chat/slickstack)

-**Alpha because core features are still changing and being "settled".
-Safe for production servers, if you're okay with this... if you run into any issues, re-installing is always a quick `sudo bash /var/www/ss-install` command away.*
+**Alpha because core ss-config variables are still being "settled".
+Safe for production servers, if you're okay with this... if you run into any issues, re-installing is always a quick `sudo bash ss-update && ss-install` command away.*

 | Google PageSpeed | GTMetrix | Pingdom | Security Headers | Qualys SSL Labs | WebPageTest |
 | :--------------: | :------: | :-----: | :--------------: | :-------------: | :-------------: |